The way you start your day determines how well you live your day- Robin Sharma

 I know this may not ‘always’ work because sometimes I do go back to sleep even after switching off the alarm.

 But if I have had enough sleep at night, I wake up feeling fresh with the alarm.
 That’s one key to waking up on time, getting enough sleep.
 Always aim for at least 7-8 hours of sleep.
-And always have consistent sleep-wake up schedule.
+And always have a consistent sleep-wake up schedule.
 This helps your body to have a rhythm that naturally wakes you up in the morning, sometimes even without an alarm clock.

 #2 -By checking smartphones